api3dao/oev-docs/docs/oev/searchers/dapis.md

 }
 ```

-## Obtaining dAPI beacons
+## Obtaining data feed sources

+dApps which oped-in to OEV use specific OEV proxies to read the data feed value.
-Searchers need to know the proxy address and the underlying dAPI name that the
+Searchers need to know the proxy address and the underlying dAPI name used by
-proxy is using.
-The dApps are in full control to change their proxies, so it's
+the OEV proxy.
+The dApps have full control over what proxies they use, so it's
-best to refer to their documentation or inspect their contracts.
+best to refer to their documentation or inspect their contracts to get
+up-to-date proxy address.

 To determine the underlying beacons used by the dAPI, you can use the
 AirseekerRegistry contract on the target chain.

+### OEV Proxy

+TODO: How exactly that proxy works.

 ### Data feed details encoding